murrayo/yape/README.md

 Example:
 `./extract_pButtons.py my_pbuttons_file_name.html`

 Will create a folder `./metrics` with .csv files.
-Which .csv details depend on the OS pButtons was run on.
+Which .csv depends on the OS pButtons was run on.

 Version .02 15 Feb 2017